LRongeart/LR_ESMA_Cours/README.md

 </div>

->This Notion HUB's sole purpose is to share information and orchestrate production throughough the scholar year, and share intel/resources accross the students.\
+>This Notion HUB's sole purpose is to share information and orchestrate production throughough the scholar year, and share intel/resources between students and teachers.\
 >As it holds valuable intel - Unless if found otherwise, there is no incentive to share this page beyond known circles; although it's public and could then be.